 Our Curriculum

-Our curriculum, Mother Goose Time©, is a research-based early learning program developed by Experience Early Learbning© that uniquely weaves 35 research-based skills into playful games and projects.
+Our curriculum, Experience Preschool©, is a research-based early learning program developed by Experience Early Learbning© that uniquely weaves 35 research-based skills into playful games and projects.
 As children participate, they naturally grow in all areas of development, including social-emotional, physical, language, and cognitive development.

 Make Meaningful with Themes